-- 1. The medical practitioner should be familiar with updated knowledge and guidelines on the use of dangerous drugs. - The medical practitioner should abstain from prescribing at the sole request of the patient any psychoactive drug that is not medically justified by his condition. - 3.
-Psychoactive drugs with potential for abuse should be prescribed with due caution in order to avoid abuse and/or iatrogenic dependence. - 4.
-Such drugs should only be prescribed after proper clinical assessment and diagnosis. - 5.
-These drugs should be prescribed only in the dose and for the duration as necessary for the clinical condition being treated. - 6.
-Simultaneous use of multiple psychoactive agents should be properly assessed and justified.
+- 1. The medical practitioner should be familiar with updated knowledge and guidelines on the use of Dangerous Drugs. - 2.
+The medical practitioner should abstain from prescribing at the sole request of the patient Dangerous Drugs that are not medically justified by his condition. - 3.
+Dangerous Drugs should be prescribed with due caution in order to avoid misuse and/or iatrogenic dependence. - 4.
+Dangerous Drugs should only be prescribed after proper clinical assessment and diagnosis. - 5.
+Dangerous Drugs should be prescribed within the range of therapeutic dosage and for such duration as necessary for the clinical condition being treated. - 6.
+Simultaneous use of multiple Dangerous Drugs should be properly assessed and justified.
 Justification should be clearly documented.

-- 7. The prescription, dispensing and/or administration of such drugs should be carefully organized so as to avoid stock piling, resale or other inappropriate use by the patient. - 8.
-An adequate and proper medical record should always be kept concerning the treatment provided to the patient. - 9.
+- 7. The prescription, dispensing and/or administration of Dangerous Drugs should be carefully organized so as to avoid stock piling, resale or other inappropriate use by the patient. - 8.
+An adequate and proper medical record should always be kept concerning the treatment of the patient with Dangerous Drugs. - 9.
 Special clinical problems deserve expert advice.
 Appropriate referral to specialists or programmes should always be considered. - 10.
 All medical practitioners should comply with all the provisions in the Dangerous Drugs Ordinance and Regulations.